Nikitha1099/cloud-cost-forecasting/README.md

 ##  Example Use Cases
 Here’s how this prediction service can be used in real-world scenarios:

-- Pre-Provisioning Checks: Estimate cost before launching instances.
+- **Pre-Provisioning Checks**: Estimate cost before launching instances.

-- Developer Portals: Let devs choose resources and preview pricing.
+- **Developer Portals**: Let devs choose resources and preview pricing.

-- Internal Dashboards: Integrate with tools like Grafana or Streamlit.
+- **Internal Dashboards**: Integrate with tools like Grafana or Streamlit.

-- Budget Alerts: Combine with automation to warn about overages.
+- **Budget Alerts**: Combine with automation to warn about overages.

-- Resource Scaling: Simulate the financial impact of scale-up/scale-down.
+- **Resource Scaling**: Simulate the financial impact of scale-up/scale-down.

 ## 📈 Impact and Significance
--   This project represents a real-world FinOps tool.
+-   This project represents a real-world **FinOps** tool.

 -   Makes cloud usage predictable and transparent